elenosa/DigitalTech-RMIT/README.md

 - Module_2: This folder contains Jupyter Notebooks on Python in Engineering Data

-The following topics may change

--
     - Lesson_1 - Time series
     - Lesson_2 - Data processing and statistical analysis
     - Lesson_3 - Data visualisation with matplotlib

+(Above topics may change)

 - Quizzes: This folder contains the solutions of the designed quizzes for each module lesson